srijan-paul/vyse/src/lang-basics/variables.md

 Another way to categorize variables is either as 'locals' or 'globals'.
 A global variable is accessible everywhere and is shared across modules.
-A local variable is scoped to it's surrounding block.
+A local variable is scoped to its surrounding block.

 ```vyse